Our Last Night: Recent years (2012–present)

 On May 20, 2017, the band released a new single, "Broken Lives".
 On May 30, 2017, the band announced an EP, Selective Hearing, which was released on June 9.

+On June 17, 2022, the band released a new EP entitled "Empires Fall" which included 10 tracks.

+In November 15, 2022, the band released an album entitled "Disney Goes Heavy" featuring 23 cover songs from popular Disney movies such as Encanto (2021), The Lion King (1994) and The Nightmare Before Christmas (1993).

+On May 9, 2025, the band released an album entitled "Left Alone" which included 10 tracks.

+On May 20, 2025, the band announced on Instagram that their upcoming tour, The Final Tour, would be their last in their 21 years as a band.
+The band cited their priorities to spend more time with their families as the main factor in the decision, while also stating that they do not intend to stop releasing new music.

 Musical style

-The band's sound has been described as a mixture of post-hardcore and alternative rock with some elements of metalcore.
-The band's lyrical themes have been compared We Came as Romans and the Color Morale for their positive messages in their songs that deal with "hope and love in face of depression".
+The band's lyrical themes have been compared to We Came as Romans and the Color Morale for their positive messages in their songs that deal with "hope and love in face of depression".